DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/specifying-which-requests-are-handled-by-the-hook.md

 ## Filtering by a Predicate

-In case you need more request parameters to decide whether to handle the request or not, you can use a predicate function.
+You can get more request parameters using a predicate function and use them to determine whether to handle the request.

 ```js
 const logger = RequestLogger(request => {